1. Are leprechauns real?

 3. Do leprechauns wear green?

-They do now, but not originally.
+Not originally.
 Many sources suggest they first wore red.
 For one, Samuel Lover, an Irish-Anglo writer in the early 19th century, described leprechauns as wearing ‘a red square-cut coat.’
 In ‘Irish Wonders’ from 1888, David Russell McAnally describes the ‘little red jacket’ and ‘red breeches’ leprechauns wear.

 4. Leprechauns are big St Patrick fans, right?